kartikk221/directory-sync/README.md

 # DirectorySync: Multi-Directional FileSystem Synchronization
 Synchronize directories between multiple machines over network with the ability to be synchronized in real-time.
-(In Development)

 ## Installation
 DirectorySync requires Node.js version 14+ and can be installed using Node Package Manager (npm).